fabiencrassat/cv-with-nuxt/README.md

 ### Testing files conventions

-In order to group test files, they are following a naming convention:
+To group test files, they are following a naming convention:

 - `*.test.js` are test files name for Javascript files (eg. `.js`)
 - `*.spec.js` are test files name for Vue files (eg. `*.vue`)